billkarsh/SpikeGLX/Markdown/ShankView_Help.md

 * The `Clear All` button erases all boxes.
 * `Shift-click` in a box to clear it.

+#### Boxes => file chans

+* Click this button to turn the current set of boxes into a selective 'save channel subset' string.
+That is, change the set of channels to save in data files.
+You can use this to lasso activity hotspots when you use the feature either online or from the offline File Viewer.
+* You can do this as long as the current box `Sum` is nonzero.
+* It's the same 'Save Channels' dialog you'd see from the `IM Setup` tab, but the current list of channels reflects your current boxes.
+* If you use this from the Configure dialog or during a run, the result is applied to current run settings.
+If you use this from the offline File Viewer, the resulting string is merely copied to the clipboard.

 --------

 ### View Tab Quick Reference